OctopusDeploy/blog/blog/2022-q3/different-types-of-tests/index.md

 ## Conclusion

-Testing is essential in DevOps processes.
-Testing assures each stage in a DevOps process for quality before moving to the next stage.
-Research has shown that automated testing is a strong indicator of customer happineses and successful teams.
-Tests can be run manually or automated.
-This blog has given examples of the two main types of tests: functional and non-functional.
+Testing is essential to DevOps processes, making sure each stage meets quality requirements before moving to the next stage.
+Research has shown that automated testing is a strong indicator of customer happiness and successful teams.

+Tests can be run manually or be automated, and there are 2 main types of tests: functional and non-functional.

 A robust testing environment fits well with Octopus Deploy.
-Octopus Deploy takes care of the release, deploy and automate sections of the DevOps lifecycle, and makes complex deployments easier!
+Octopus takes care of the release and deployment, and automates sections of the DevOps lifecycle, making complex deployments easier.

+To learn more about the importance of testing, read our post about [why you should track vulnerabilities after deployment](https://octopus.com/blog/track-vulnerabilities-after-deployment).

-Happy Deployments!
+Happy deployments!